Andtalath/zoom/delete-users/README.md

-# EJ Klart
+# EJ Klart!!!

 # delete-users
 Delete all users that are basic, last-login-time more then 100 days and don´t exists in LDAP.\
-Results is in file delete-users.txt
+Results is in file delete-users.txt\
+You also need rights to your LDAP.

 ### api url
 * US = `api.zoom.us`